LoicKonan/3013-Algorithms-Konan/Assignments/P01/README.md

 ### Example Command

- Enter the main file name, then the input file and the output file.
+ You will be prompt to Enter the main file name, and the input file and the output file name.
 >
 > Example:
 >>